wallabag/wallabag/docs/en/developer/asynchronous.rst

   bin/console wallabag:import:redis-worker -e=prod firefox -vv >> /path/to/wallabag/var/logs/redis-firefox.log

   # for Chrome import
-  bin/console wallabag:import:redis-worker -e=prod instapaper -vv >> /path/to/wallabag/var/logs/redis-chrome.log
+  bin/console wallabag:import:redis-worker -e=prod chrome -vv >> /path/to/wallabag/var/logs/redis-chrome.log

 If you want to launch the import only for some messages and not all, you can specify this number (here 12) and the worker will stop right after the 12th message :